rfl8/web-vitals/docs/index.md

 2. Use infinite scrolling alongside a windowing technique.

-3. Font-awesome and third-party resources should be self-hosted when possible to avoid DNS lookup and round-trip times if you cannot use preconnect/preload.
+3. Fontawesome and third-party resources should be self-hosted when possible to avoid DNS lookup and round-trip times if you cannot use preconnect/preload when using third-party CDNs.
+In case of not being able to use Fontawesome CDN, we should use the [npm package](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) and avoid to import CDN link in our Sass files.

 4. Use service-workers to cache scripts from third-party servers.
    [Handle Third Party Requests](https://developers.google.com/web/tools/workbox/guides/handle-third-party-requests)